-Founded in 1969 in California, fast-fashion giant Gap Inc has 4,000 stores worldwide.
+Founded in 1969 in California, fast fashion giant Gap has almost 4,000 stores worldwide.
 Over the decades Gap has built its name as a household favourite and go-to for fashionable and affordable clothing.
 But how ethical is Gap when it comes to its policies on labour rights, environmental sustainability, and animal welfare?

 Gap’s environment rating is ‘It’s A Start’.
 On the plus side, Gap demonstrates leadership in managing water use in its supply chain—it received an ‘A’ in the Carbon Disclosure Project (CDP) water security questionnaire!
 It also uses some eco-friendly materials including recycled materials, though there is no evidence it minimises textile waste when manufacturing its products.
 And while it has set a science-based target to reduce greenhouse gas emissions generated from its own operations and supply chain, there is no evidence it is on track to meet its target.
 Further work is definitely needed if Gap wishes to be ‘Good’ for the planet!

 Unfortunately, Gap is ‘Not Good Enough’ when it comes to labour conditions.
 It received a score of 41-50% in the Fashion Transparency Index, as none of its supply chain is certified by labour standards which ensure worker health and safety, living wages, or other labour rights.
 While the brand publishes a detailed list of suppliers in the final stage of production and some information about the second stage of production, as well as some information about forced labour, gender equality, or freedom of association, the good news ends there.
 There is no evidence it ensures payment of a living wage in its supply chain, and it discloses inadequate policies to protect suppliers and workers in its supply chain from the impacts of COVID-19.
 There’s still plenty of room for improvement here, Gap.